Skip to main content

 Founders

 aDryada is a France-based developer of carbon credits projects of high environmental and biodiversity value.
-It operates in several countries such as Ivory Coast, Brazil, and France on large scale project of reforestation and restoration.
+Specialized in large-scale reforestation and restoration, aDryada has around 20 projects in the pipeline, with its most advanced ones in Côte d’Ivoire, Brazil, and the Philippines.
 Its expertise in the voluntary carbon market and the restoration of ecosystems is key to the development of the biodiversity certificates market and the evaluation of biodiverse projects.

 Our